T800G/PIMphonyHelper/README.md

 # PIMphonyHelper
-Tool to automatically center PIMphony main window
+Tool to automatically center PIMphony main window on screen.